Mr. Ho's Math Fusion

 What is Mr. Ho's Math Fusion?

-Mr. Ho's Math Fusion is a teaching method, proposed in February 2024, which combines traditional direct instruction with part of Dr. Peter Liljedahl's Building Thinking Classrooms (BTC) teaching philosophy and part of the Flipped Classroom Model within the daily Math lesson.
+Mr. Ho's Math Fusion is a teaching method, proposed in February 2024, which combines traditional direct instruction with part of Dr. Peter Liljedahl's Building Thinking Classrooms (BTC) teaching philosophy and part of the Flipped Classroom teaching philosophy within a daily Math lesson.
 Its goal is to establish a balance between these teaching methods within the daily Math lesson so that the teacher can reach all students in an equitable and inclusive classroom through an anti-oppression lens.
 This balance should differ from class to class, as it depends on many factors such as:

-When this balance of teaching methods is established in the classroom, students will feel welcomed and respected and have a sense of belonging, thus enabling them to achieve the best of their ability and experience many "Aha!" moments in their learning.
+When this balance of teaching methods is established in the classroom, students will feel welcomed and respected and have a sense of belonging, thus enabling them to achieve the best of their ability and experience many "aha!" moments in their learning.

 How does Mr. Ho's Math Fusion work?